Syrians in Finland

+Syrians in Finland (السوريون في فنلندا) are people who have a background from the country of Syria and who now live in Finland.
+People can be born in Syria, have Syrian ancestry and/or be citizens of Syria.
+As of 2024, there were 9,408 people born in Syria living in Finland.
+Similarly, the number of people with Syrian citizenship was 7,629.

-Syrians in Finland are immigrants from Syria residing in Finland.
-They are the second largest Arab community in Finland after Iraqis.
+Syrians are the second largest Arab community in Finland after Iraqis.

 Migration

 Nearly all Syrians in Finland have arrived as refugees.
 Syrians have been one of the smaller refugee groups in Finland in spite of the Syrian civil war, however they became the largest group in 2017.

-Cities with large Syrian populations include Helsinki, Espoo, Vantaa and Lahti.
+Demographics

+People born in Syria and living in Finland, according to Statistics Finland.

+People with Syrian citizenship living in Finland according to Statistics Finland.

 Organizations

 The most active Syrian organization in Finland is Suomi-Syyria Ystävyysseura.